hoshixlily/ts-collections/README.md

 const dictionary = new Dictionary(null, null, array);
 ````

-You can also pass an order comparator and an equality comparator that will be used instead of default order and equality comparators.
+You can also pass an order comparator, and an equality comparator that will be used instead of default order and equality comparators.
 You should always define these custom comparators if your dictionary contains complex objects.

 Dictionary has two comparators.